aviaryan/devletters/content/letters/what-is-devletters.md

 I will invite other fellow developers to share their fundas too so the audience can have as much knowledge as possible.

-So that's the intro, see you in the emails.
+So that's the intro, see you in later issues.

 Best,<br>
 Avi